Adaptive Physical Education Services

 Educational Occupational Therapy

 Students who have an identified disability may have delays in sensory processing, visual motor or fine motor development causing students not to be successful in the educational setting.
 If delays are observed to be affecting difficulty in handwriting, coloring, cutting, using small objectives, unusual responses to environment an occupational therapist consultation or referral may be requested.
 A licensed occupational therapist will complete an educational occupational evaluation.
 It will include observation of student, assessment of areas of weakness and/or sensory assessment.
-Program recommendations may include accommodations, modifications, specialized equipment to compensate for fine motor weakness, commercial, modified or individualized programs to increase, maintain or improve sensory, visual or fine motor development and daily practice programs through special education staff.
+Program recommendations may include accommodations, modifications, specialized equipment to compensate for fine motor weakness, modified or individualized programs to increase, maintain or improve sensory, visual or fine motor development and daily practice programs through special education staff.
 Services may be provided through consultation, direct therapy and/or special education staff training.

 Educational Physical Therapy